roark-xoxo/roark-privacy-analyser/readme.md

 ### In Script

 You can execute this from within another script.
-All that is required is to import the `getScrapeResults` function and supply it with the correct arguments.
+All that is required is to import the `getScrapeResults` function and pass it the arguments.

 The minimum requirement is as follows: